-Mananthavady Diocese was established by Pope Paul VI on March 1, 1973, by bifurcating the Diocese of Thalassery.
-The diocese comprised of the civil district of Wayanad in Kerala, Nilgiris district in Tamilnadu and the districts of Shimoga, Chickmangalore, Hasan, Mandia, Mysore and Chamarajnagar in Karnataka.
-The Eparchy has an area of approximately 37,697 square kilometers and a population of 172,282 Syrian Catholics.
-Mananthavady is one among the three taluks (counties) in Wayanad district, which lies in the north east of Kerala state.
+Mananthavady diocese was established by Pope Paul VI on March 1, 1973, by bifurcating the diocese of Thalassery.
+The diocese comprised civil district of Wayanad in Kerala, Nilgiris district in Tamil Nadu and districts of Shimoga, Chickmangalore, Hasan, Mandia, Mysore and Chamarajnagar in Karnataka.
+The eparchy has an area of approximately 37,697 square kilometers and a population of 172,282 Syrian Catholics.
+Mananthavady is one among the three taluks in Wayanad district, which lies in the northeast of Kerala state.

 Bishop Jacob Thoomkuzhy was consecrated as the first bishop of Mananthavady on May 1, 1973.

-Bishop Jacob Thoomkuzhy (Archbishop emeritus of Thrissur) was transferred to the diocese of Thamarassery on June 7, 1995.
+Bishop Thoomkuzhy (Archbishop emeritus of Thrissur) was transferred to the diocese of Thamarassery on June 7, 1995.
 The Proto-Syncellus Msgr.
 Joseph Kaniamattam was appointed as the administrator of the eparchy on July 27, 1995.
-Bishop Emmanuel Pothanamuzhy CMI was consecrated as the new bishop of Mananthavady diocese on January 26, 1997.
+Bishop Emmanuel Pothanamuzhy, CMI, was consecrated as the new bishop of Mananthavady diocese on January 26, 1997.
 After the demise of Bishop Pothanamuzhy in 2003, Proto-Syncellous Msgr.
 George Njaralakkatt was appointed as the administrator of the eparchy.
-The present bishop Jose Porunnedom was appointed on March 18, 2004 and was consecrated the third bishop of Mananthavady on May 15, 2004.
-The Diocese of Mananthavady was bifurcated and Bhadravathi Diocese was erected in 2007.
+The present bishop Jose Porunnedom was appointed on March 18, 2004, and was consecrated the third bishop of Mananthavady on May 15, 2004.
+The diocese of Mananthavady was bifurcated and Bhadravathi diocese was erected in 2007.

 Mananthavady belongs to Wayanad district.
 Mananthavady is one of the three taluks (counties) in the district and is administered by Municipality.